jeffdapaz/VisualChatGPTStudio/README.md

    - **Identification**: Enter a unique name to identify the API.
    - **Base URL**: Enter the base URL of the API.
    - **Key/Values**: Define key-value pairs to be included in API requests, or to replace the key/values defined by the AI.
 Ideal for inserting authentication/authorization key/values, or to ensure that all calls have a certain key/value.
+   - **Send Responses to AI**: If checked, all API responses will be forwarded to the AI so it can process and retain them in its context.
+Otherwise, the AI will only receive the HTTP status, and the responses will be displayed directly in the chat.
+This option is ideal if you want to protect data and save tokens.
    - **Definition**: Enter the API's definition (e.g., OpenAPI, Swagger, SOAP) here.
 This allows the AI to understand the API's structure and capabilities for making requests.

 2. **Access the 'API' icon in Turbo Chat**